Katie85/www.thecomfortcupboard.com.au/_posts/2020-05-12-2-ingredient-sugar-free-white-chocolate.md

 Add the other half of the cacao butter to bring the temperature down.
 This is tempering.&nbsp;

-While thats happening de-seed the dates and chop into 0.5cm pieces.&nbsp;
+While that's happening de-seed the dates and chop into 0.5cm pieces.&nbsp;

 Line a small tin or container (you want something around 5cmx12cm).